solo-io/demos-gloo/security/README.md

 ## Security Overview

-This directory includes a number of Gloo security examples including Authentication, Authorization, Web Application Firewall, and mTLS.
+This directory includes a number of Gloo security examples including Authentication, Authorization, and Web Application Firewall.

 These examples assume you are running a locally accessible Kubernetes cluster, i.e. `kubectl` can access the cluster.
 You can use the [`../start_cluster.sh`](../start_cluster.sh) to start a Kubernetes cluster.